Skull-face Bookseller Honda-san

 Skull-face Bookseller Honda-san (ガイコツ書店員本田さん, Gaikotsu Shotenin Honda-san) is a Japanese comedy manga series by Honda, serialized online via pixiv Comic website between August 2015 and March 2019.
 It was collected in four tankōbon volumes by Media Factory.
 The manga is licensed in North America by Yen Press.
 An anime television series adaptation by DLE aired from October 8 to December 24, 2018.

 Plot

-Skull-face Bookseller Honda-san is based on a real life experience of the author Honda during her days as a bookstore employee.
+Skull-face Bookseller Honda-san is based on a real-life experience of the author Honda during their days as a bookstore employee.
 The story follows the life of the staff while explaining how a bookstore works.